Hans-Wilhelm von Dresky

 U-33 29 Oct 1938 12 Feb 1940 (+) 3 patrols (78 days)

-von Dresky left the U-4 on 28 Oct 1938 and the following day took command of the larger Type VIIA boat U-33.
-On his first 2 patrols he sank 10 small ships (19,261 tons) and destroyed another one for 3,670 tons.
+Von Dresky left U-4 on 28 Oct 1938, and the following day took command of the larger type VIIA U-boat U-33.
+On his first two patrols he sank ten small ships (19,261 tons) and destroyed another of 3,670 tons.

-For his third patrol he was sent to the Firth of Clyde lay 8 TMC mines at the British Naval base there - a highly dangerous task.
-When he nosed his boat into the Firth she was detected by the British minesweeper HMS Gleaner but Desky mistook her for a cruiser and thought she would pass him and head for open waters.
-He thus laid his boat on the bottom at 183 feet.
-Gleaner dropped 6 depth charges onto the boat, surprising the Germans, and caused severe leaks, followed by 5 more charges further damaging the boat.
-Dresky, believing the attacker to be a destroyer, ordered the boat to surface and then scuttle, distributing the Engima wheels to some of his men to throw into the sea away from the boat.
-As the waters were freezing only 17 men survived the sinking, 25 died of exposure, shock and hypothermia, including Commander von Dresky (Blair, 1996).
+For his third patrol he was sent to the Firth of Clyde lay eight TMC mines close to the British naval base there - a highly dangerous task.
+When he nosed his boat into the Firth she was detected by the British minesweeper HMS Gleaner, but von Dresky mistook her for a cruiser and thought she would pass him and head for open waters.
+He thus dived, and after Gleaner dropped six depth charges on the boat, surprising the Germans, and causing severe damage and several leaks, the boat bottomed at only 36m (119 ft).
+Over the next hour, two more batches of depth charges followed, which caused further damage.
+Von Dresky ordered the boat to surface and then scuttle, distributing the Enigma cipher machine wheels to three of his men to throw into the sea away from the boat.

 Sources